TeamHypersomnia/Hypersomnia/README.md

 On all platforms, you can choose among three building configurations:

 - ``Debug`` - the fastest to build and provides debug information.
-	Recommended for normal development.
+	Recommended for day-to-day development.
-- ``Release`` - takes AWFULLY long to build because of link-time optimizations.
-	No debug information.
+- ``Release`` - No debug information.
 Use only for production builds.
-Specifies ``IS_PRODUCTION_BUILD=1`` C++ preprocessor define.
+Specifies ``IS_PRODUCTION_BUILD=1`` C++ preprocessor define that disables assertions in performance-critical areas.
-- ``RelWithDebInfo`` - Same as ``Release`` but with debug info and without link-time optimizations.
+- ``RelWithDebInfo`` - Same as ``Release`` but with debug info and with many assertions ("ensures") compiled-in.
-	Preferred choice for quickly testing how the game's mechanics play at normal speed, and also for debugging performance problems.
+	Preferred choice for testing the developed game while full speed is required.

 ## Windows instructions